elisedl1/BrainShiftModule/paper/paper.md

 # Summary

-DeformView is a 3D Slicer module designed for novel dense, intuitive and quantitative visualization of non-linear deformation fields in image registration.
+DeformView is a 3D Slicer module designed for novel dense, intuitive, and quantitative visualization of non-linear deformation fields in image registration.
 The module produces two interactive voxel-wise overlays: a displacement magnitude map in millimeters and a Jacobian determinant map encoding local volumetric expansion and compression.
-A real-time cursor enables point-wise numerical readout directly on the image volume and an Increment Transform feature supports progressive visualization of the deformation across discrete time steps.
+A real-time cursor enables point-wise numerical readout directly on the image volume, and an Increment Transform feature supports progressive visualization of the deformation across discrete time steps.
 DeformView can be installed from the 3D Slicer software through the Extension Wizard.

 # Statement of need

-Non-linear image registration is a key task in computational medical imaging where a spatially varying deformation field maps a source image (image being transformed) onto a target image (fixed reference image).
-There is an extensive corpus of work on non-linear image registration methods, reflecting their broad applicability and importance across medical imaging modalities and anatomical systems.
-A typical non-linear image registration pipeline often iteratively optimizes the deformation field, parameterized as a deformable grid of control points, such that the transformed source image maximizes some similarity metric with the target image.
-As such, the final product of a non-linear image registration task is the deformed source image, which has been non-linearly warped into alignment with the target image.
+Non-linear image registration is a key task in computation medical imaging, where a spatially varying deformation field maps a source image onto a fixed target image.
+There is an extensive body of work on non-linear registration methods, reflecting its broad applicability across imaging modalities.
+While the primary output of a registration pipeline is the deformed source image – warped into alignment with the target – the underlying deformation field itself encodes quantitative information about spatial correspondence and local tissue mechanics.

-In progressive diagnostic monitoring, longitudinal imaging carried out across multiple timepoints to evaluate whether a disease is advancing, regressing, or remaining stable; for example, tracking tumour response to treatment or measuring neurodegeneration over time.
-In interventional guidance, where procedures are performed in real time,  and where accurate spatial alignment is essential for maximizing therapeutic precision, reducing operative duration, and improving outcomes.
-As non-linear registration is a general problem, these use cases extend across many anatomical systems and modalities.
+Clinicians and surgeons must interpret these resulting deformation fields, either to guide clinical decision-making or to validate that a registration algorithm is performing correctly, by visualizing the deformed anatomy (source image).
+However, existing deformation visualization methods for non-linear image registration are largely sparse and qualitative, making it difficult to interpret and localize tissue deformation.
+Correct interpretation of deformed anatomy is especially difficult for inexperienced surgeons or researchers.

-In these non-linear image registration tasks, clinicians and surgeons must interpret the resulting deformation fields - either to guide clinical decision-making or to validate that a registration algorithm is performing correctly.
-This is typically done by visualizing the deformed intraoperative anatomy (source image).
-However, existing deformation visualization methods for non-linear image registration are largely sparse and qualitative, limiting users’ ability to interpret local tissue deformation.
-Correct interpretation of deformed anatomy is especially difficult for inexperienced surgeons or researchers who are not usually trained anatomists.
-For trainees and surgeons, these limitations may prolong procedures and increase patient risk; for researchers, they risk overlooking biologically implausible registration results.
+In image-guided neurosurgery (IGNS), patient-to-image registration is used to align preoperative scans with patient anatomy.
+‘Brain shift’, or non-linear shifts in brain tissue, cause a mismatch between preoperative images and the patient’s current anatomy, necessitating the use of non-linear image registration to deform preoperative images into the intraoperative image space.
+Those developing registration methods must be able to accurately interpret where deformation is occurring to understand how the algorithms are being applied.

-These challenges motivate the development of better non-linear deformation visualization tools.
-In response to these challenges,  DeformView addresses this need by providing dense, quantitative visualization of non-linear deformation fields, supporting both clinical training and algorithmic research across the range of medical imaging tasks where registration is applied.
+DeformView is designed to address these challenges by providing an intuitive, user-friendly 3D Slicer plugin that enables efficient, dense, and quantitative visualization of deformation fields in medical imaging tasks where registration is applied.

 # State of the field